rbind/blog.jemu.name/content/post/2017-08-29-new-phone-smell.md

 ## Fingerprint and AMOLED :)

-As a happy user of 1password, the best thing about the upgrade was finally having a fingerprint reader to quickly unlock 1password, as my master password is obviously fairly long and hard to mistype on a phone keyboard.
+As a happy user of 1password, the best thing about the upgrade was finally having a fingerprint reader to quickly unlock 1password, as my master password is obviously fairly long and hard to type on a phone keyboard.
 It's also *really really fast**, which surprised me for some reason, given how fingerprint readers are pretty much standard components since a few generations ago.
 I'm also a fan of the camera, but maybe that's just the novelty of having a really damn fast camera app again for a change.
 The dual camera thing is neat, and the pro mode where you can manually tweak all the settings is also kewl, but I haven't had a chance to really test it.